douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

     * page
 ## Storage Firewall
 * The storage firewall allows you to limit access to a storage account from cert IP addresses or ranges
+* When using the storage firewall you `must` use public IP addresses not private
 * Once applied it applies to all services (blob, queue, table)
 * Service endpoints are used to restrict access to `certain subnets within a vNet`.
 The client is still using the PIP of the storage account
 * Allow Trusted Microsoft Service to access this account is used to allow certain `trusted` sevices access, such as: